ITU-AI-ML-in-5G-Challenge/p13_stc_team2/README.md

 The file`main.R`  has the high level functions.
 Change the value of `clean_data` and `train_and_score` functions to `FALSE` if you do not want to redo the cleaning and training after first run.

 In this project, we splited the training data into training and testing and we ran the training function on the whole training set usiing 10-folds cross-valdiation.
-Further, we used **100** combinations with ten folds cross valdiation
+Further, we used **100** and **300** combinations with ten folds cross valdiation.